Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 How does Supta Matsyendrasana help with diabetes?

-Lying down and positioning the body in a twist gives a massage to internal organs and improves digestion.
-Supta Matsyendrasana exerts pressure on abdominal organs; it is an excellent posture for people with diabetes.
+Lying down and positioning the body in a twist gently massages the internal organs and improves digestion.

 How to perform supta matsyendrasana?

-There are eight steps to do supta matsyendrasana
+There are seven steps to do supta matsyendrasana

 3. Dhanurasana